-In 2018, the University published its Strategic Plan 2019-22 which was supported by a University-wide consultation to take account of staff and students' views.
-The new Strategy reaffirms the University's commitment to providing a community that is characterised by friendliness, openness, inclusion, and freedom of thought and expression; and to providing a curriculum that reflects the diversity of modern society.
-Key components of the University's strategy include: the creation of a student experience that enriches the lives of all of its students, fostering a culture of positive wellbeing and valuing their voices; and building opportunities for its staff to develop and grow in a community that is open to the world.
+The University published the Enabling Strategies 2019 - 2025 in November 2019.
+The enabling strategies reaffirms the University's commitment to providing a community that is characterised by friendliness, openness, inclusion, and freedom of thought and expression; and to providing a curriculum that reflects the diversity of modern society.
+Key components of the Enabling Strategies include: the creation of a student experience that enriches the lives of all of its students, fostering a culture of positive wellbeing and valuing their voices; and building opportunities for its staff to develop and grow in a community that is open to the world.